kninad/kninad.github.io/index.md

 department at the [University of Texas at Dallas](https://www.utdallas.edu/) where I am advised by
 [Rishabh Iyer](https://sites.google.com/view/rishabhiyer/home).
-My current research interests are in problems in the fields of Machine Learning and Optimization.
+My current research interests are problems in the field of Machine Learning and Optimization.
 I spent four wonderful years in [IIT Kanpur](https://www.iitk.ac.in/) from where I graduated with a bachelors degree in the department of mathematics and statistics.
 I am still learning what it means to be a researcher and hopefully